lanl/vpic-kokkos/docs/source/curv.rst

    convert between Cartesian particle momenta and contravariant logical velocities, ensuring the deposited current is coordinate-consistent.

+   We added specific paths for analytical grid types to greatly improve performance in this function, which is the main bottleneck of non-Cartesian setups.
+A user can also add their own analytic grid type by adding a new path to this function.

 Deck Region Setters (``vpic.h``)
 -----------------------------------